knottem/WeatherApi/README.md

 DB_USER= # The user of your database
-DB_PASSWORD= # The password of your database CACHE_TIME_IN_HOURS= # The time in hours that the cache should be valid DOMAIN= # The domain of the api, used for yr api, can be ip address GITHUB= # The github link to this project, used for yr api USER_NAME= # The username for the api, used for spring security USER_PASSWORD= # The password for the api, used for spring security
+DB_PASSWORD= # The password of your database CACHE_TIME_IN_HOURS= # The time in hours that the cache should be valid DOMAIN= # The domain of the api, used for yr api, can be ip address as well,
+        # just needs to be a valid url that the program will be running on
+GITHUB= # The github link to this project, used for yr api USER_NAME= # The username for the api, used for spring security USER_PASSWORD= # The password for the api, used for spring security